UTSA vs. Houston: Odds, spread, over/under - September 2

 UTSA vs. Houston Betting Trends

-- UTSA covered seven times in 14 chances against the spread last season.
+- UTSA covered seven times in 14 games with a spread last season.

-- The Roadrunners covered the spread five times last season (5-6 ATS) when playing as at least 1.5-point favorites.
+- The Roadrunners were favored by 1.5 points or more 11 times last season, and covered the spread in five of those matchups.

-- Houston won five games against the spread last season, failing to cover eight times.

 - The Cougars were 3-1 ATS last year when playing as at least 1.5-point underdogs.